karozi/Karos-Replit-Prompts/README.md

 ## 📜 License

-This collection is open source and available under the MIT License.
-Feel free to use, modify, and share these prompts in your own projects.
+This collection is available under the MIT license.

 ---

 ## 🌐 Related